PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-10-limited-superpowers.md

 ## Grant superpowers to your user

-Use the appropriately named GRANT command to allow a user to use the privileges of another role:
+Use the GRANT command to give a user membership in a role:

 ```
 postgres=# GRANT dba TO stan;